 How my first solo trip to Tokyo changed my life

-The freedom to decide where to go, what to eat and when to do it make my trip amazing.
-When traveling solo, I’m not tied to anyone’s plan or schedule and don’t need to worry about other’s feeling.
+The freedom to decide where to go, what to eat, and when to do it made my trip unforgettable.
+I’m not tied to anyone’s plan or schedule when traveling solo and don’t need to worry about others’ feelings.

 Communication & New friends

 When I traveled in a group, I just talked to my friends or family and didn’t try to communicate with anyone else or even local.
 I didn’t try to see the place in local eyes at all.

 I start making lots of new friends and learning how to interact with different people.
 I never thought that I could talk to a random person and have a good time with them.

 Talking to different people out of my circle helps me become more open-minded.
 I started to accept the differences in people and value the differences in cultures and living styles.